smartfog/fogflow/doc/en/source/example2.rst

     to define your data processing flows according to the design you had in mind.

 #. define the profile for each element in the data flow, including
-    As shown in the following picture, you can start to specify the profile of each element in the data processing flow by clicking the configuration button.
+    As shown in the above picture, you can start to specify the profile of each element in the data processing flow by clicking the configuration button.

     The following information is required to specify a task profile.

     * name: the name of the task
     * operator: the name of the operator that implements the data processing logic of this task; please register your operator beforehand so that it can be shown from the list
-    * entity type of output streams: to specify the entity type of the produced output stream
+    * entity type of output streams: to specify the entity type of the produced output stream.

     The following information is required to specify an EntityStream Profile.